Taste of Appledore- NEW Program!

 Join an expert from the UNH Observatory for an evening of stargazing on Appledore Island, where the dark skies over the Gulf of Maine offer stunning views of celestial objects.
 Participants will learn how to identify stars, planets, and deep‑sky wonders while engaging in hands‑on observation and guided exploration of the night sky.

-Experience the natural beauty and serenity of Appledore Island
+Experience the Natural Beauty and Serenity of Appledore Island

 Participants will also have opportunities to enjoy the landscape, the intertidal communities, the sights and sounds of the ocean waves, and the beauty of the night sky from an offshore island.